-Based on a site reconnaissance and other general habitat surveys, a review of available databases and literature, and the project team's familiarity with local flora and fauna, one FESA-species is considered potentially to be present in the BSA: California red-legged frog (Rana draytonil).
+Based on a site reconnaissance and other general habitat surveys, a review of available databases and literature, and the project team's familiarity with local flora and fauna, one FESA-species is considered to be potentially present in the BSA: California redlegged frog (Rana draytonii).

-No CESA-listed species are considered to be present in the BSA.
-All other species identified in the species lists from USFWS, NOAA Fisheries, and CDFW were eliminated from further consideration based on a lack of suitable habitat, elevation and range restrictions, absence of observed occurrences, and barriers to habitat access.
+All other FESA-listed species identified in the species lists from USFWS and NOAA Fisheries were eliminated from further consideration based on a lack of suitable habitat, elevation and range restrictions, absence of observed occurrences, and barriers to habitat access.

 On October 3, 2023, the USFWS published a notice of proposed rulemaking to designate the northwestern pond turtle and southwestern pond turtle as threatened species under the FESA (88 FR 68370-68399).
-The comment period on the proposed rulemaking ends on December 4, 2023.
+The comment period on the proposed rulemaking was originally planned to end on December 4, 2023, and was extended to May 6, 2024 (89 Federal Register 23534).

-Western pond turtle is discussed in Section 2.4.4.
-Caltrans, as the lead federal agency, will consult with the USFWS on western pond turtle under Section 7 of the FESA.
-The anticipated preliminary effect determination is: "The project may affect, and is likely to adversely affect, western pond turtle."
-If additional avoidance, minimization, and/or mitigation beyond that described in Section 2.4.4.3 for western pond turtle is needed for FESA purposes, it will be developed in coordination with the USFWS and may include options described in Measure MM-BIO-02 (Section 2.4.5.3).
+Northwestern pond turtle is discussed in Section 2.4.4.
+Caltrans, as the lead federal agency, will consult with the USFWS on northwestern pond turtle under Section 7 of the FESA.
+The anticipated preliminary effect determination for northwestern pond turtle is may affect, and is likely to adversely affect.
+If additional avoidance, minimization, and/or mitigation beyond that described in Section 2.4.4.3 for northwestern pond turtle is needed for FESA purposes, it will be developed in coordination with the USFWS and may include options described in Measure MM-BIO-02 (Section 2.4.5.3).

-California Red-Legged Froq
+California Red-Legged Frog